arminhammer/wolkenkratzer/README.stub.md

 The library targets 100% feature parity with CloudFormation.
 This is accomplished by using the CloudFormation Resource Specification.

-## Warning

-The API for wolkenkratzer is not stable!
-There were many changes between the 0.6.0 and 0.7.0 releases.
-The API will continue to unstable until the 1.0 release.
-If you want to use wolkenkratzer make sure you lock the version you are using in your package.json so that your code doesn't break.
-The API documentation is currently lacking, but will be improved in the future.

-The library targets 100% feature parity with CloudFormation.
-This is accomplished by scraping the public documentation and using that to build the data model.
-The scraper and json data model are in the cfn-doc-json-stubs project.
-Markdown documentation for the data model is available at doc.md.

 Wolkenkratzer's API is designed around immutable Template objects, and action functions that take an existing Template object and return a new one, without mutating the existing one.
 This allows for techniques such as method chaining:

 ```javascript